mines-csci341/mines-csci341.github.io/csci341-fall21-syllabus.md

     - Student groups and peer reviewers formed for the purpose of worksheets or the Hackation are permitted to share answers/code as described in the assignment or exam within the group, but otherwise the items of the Collaboration Policy and these items apply.

- -   If you are aware of students violating this policy, you are encouraged to inform me (the instructor).
+    - If you are aware of students violating this policy, you are encouraged to inform the instructor or course coordinator.

- -    Violating this policy will be treated as an academic misconduct for all students involved (both the provider and the receiver of answers).
+    - Violating this policy will be treated as an academic misconduct for all students involved (both the provider(s) and the receiver(s) of answers).

 - **NOTE:** All issues of misconduct are reported to the Dean of Students.
 Academic misconduct may result in course failure for all students involved and an entry on your school record.

 - Prepare for a comprehensive final exam.